top of page

 As I watched them stroll away, I felt a deep sense of pride and inspiration.
 Mental health disorders aren’t the end of the road—they’re part of the journey.
 When we accept our challenges, embrace our emotions, and take action, we unlock the power to live fully and overcome anything life throws our way!

 If you ever feel like your mental health struggles are holding you back, take a page from Pooh’s book—and mine!
-Embrace being a Mental Health Warrior, and discover strength and joy as you move forward, one step at a time.
+Embrace being a Mental Health Warrior and discover your inner strength and find joy in rising above your challenges each day.
+For Mental Health Disorders are NOT the end of the road!

 Bruce Schutter